-he systematic oppression of lesbians and gay men under capitalism is not accidental.
+The systematic oppression of lesbians and gay men under capitalism is not accidental.
 Capitalism utilises the family as a social unit for the reproduction, physical maintenance and early education of labour power.
-As such, it portrays the family --- a monogamous, heterosexual child producing and rearing unit - as both natural (it has 'always' existed) and as normal (anybody not conforming to this set up is 'abnorwal').
-To reinforce the family as an institution copitalism has developed a set of sexual and moral codes which are stultifying for all, but are specially oppressive for women, children, lesbians and gay men.
+As such, it portrays the family - a monogamous, heterosexual, child producing and rearing unit - as both natural (it has "always" existed) and as normal (anybody not conforming to this set up is "abnormal").
+To reinforce the family as an institution capitalism has developed a set of sexual and moral codes which are stultifying for all, but are especially oppressive for women, children, lesbians and gay men.

 The Christian church, an anti-sex bastion, plays an important role in perpetuating and legitimising this morality.
-From the Nineteenth Century on, medical science and psychology have reinforced this view defining any but heterosexual relations as perversions, sickness or abnormality.
-These 'scientists' do this despite the absence of any 'value free' evidence for their case.
-Sexual prientation becomes, not a matter of free and imformed choice, but a product of social conditioning.
-An erclusive heterosexuality is imposed on people from their earliest days.
-Expressions of homosexuability in people are consciously fought by moral teaching, social pressure and, ultimately, a battory of repressive laws enforced by the capitalist state.
+From the nineteenth century on medical science and psychology have reinforced this view defining any but heterosexual relations as perversions, sickness or abnormality.
+These "scientists" do this despite the absence of any "value free" evidence for their case.
+Sexual orientation becomes, not a matter of free and informed choice, but a product of social conditioning.
+An exclusive heterosexuality is imposed on people from their earliest days.
+Expressions of homosexuality in people are consciously fought by moral teaching, social pressure and, ultimately, a battery of repressive laws enforced by the capitalist state.

 The ideological requirements of capitalism for the defence of its family provide the justification for the oppression of lesbians and gay men.
-The isolated family household, despite being the only redoubt of personal security for working class people in capitalist society, is also the material basis for the oppression of lesbians and gay men, as well as women generally.
+The isolated family household, despite being the only redoubt of personal security for working class people in capitalist society, is also the material basis for the oppression of lesbians and gay men.
+The well as women generally.
 As such, despite the fact that there are non-working class lesbians and gay men, the fight for lesbian and gay liberation is a class question.
-Only the political triumph of the working class over the capitalist class and the creation of an entirely new social and economic. order - communism - can create the conditions whereby the family, as the basis for social oppression, can be transcended.
+Only the political triumph of the working class over the capitalist class and the creation if a entirely new social and economic order - communism - can create the conditions where the family, as the basis for social oppression, can be transcended.